harryprotist/cards-against-humanity/README.md

 ## Commands:
 * `cab prepare` - sets the bot to 'join' mode, where players can join
-* `cab join` - joins the game, if the bot is in 'join' mode
+* `cab join` - joins the game, if the bot is in 'join' mode.
+If the bot is in 'play' or 'pick' mode, it resets the round and joins the game.
 * `cab start` - starts the game, if the game is in 'join' mode and at least 3 players have joined.
 * `cab play <number>` eg. `cab play 5` - plays the card with the number `<number>`.
 Note: after playing a card, your other cards' numbers may change.
 * `cab cards` - tells the bot to PM you your cards.
 Note: it will PM you your cards automatically at the start of each round.